sdrhodes/ISTA_420/Homework/T-SQL_Chapter_6_Homework.md

 an operator
 Input Query2

-Two input queries must produce results with the same number of columns and corresponding columns must have compatible data types
+Two input queries must produce results with the same number of columns and corresponding columns must have compatible data types (domain must be compatible-data type)

 ### 3. What is a Venn Diagram?
 This is not in the book.
 A Venn diagram compares two or more concepts, or items, and highlights similarities or some common shared value